ONSdigital/ras-secure-message/API.md

   ]
 }
 ```
-Note , See message get for descriptions of @msg_from, @msg_to and @ru
+Note, See message get for descriptions of @msg_from, @msg_to and @ru

 ## `GET /health`

-Returns a simple indicator that the service is running .
+Returns a simple indicator that the service is running.
 It is useful since it bypasses all aspects of the JWT.
 So persistent 500s whilst health returns is often an indicator of incorrect JWT configuration.